-I have just published my monograph Beards and Masculinity in American Literature (Routledge 2020).
-This book celebrates canonical beards in canonical works in the history of American writing.
-From Walt Whitman to Ernest Hemingway, the chapters argue for the symbolic power of beard - on the face and on the page - as an object that carries the issues that impact the everyday performance of masculinity.
+My most recent monograph is Beards and Masculinity in American Literature (Routledge 2020).
+This book celebrates canonical beards in canonical works of American writing - from Walt Whitman to Ernest Hemingway - as well as discussing the range of issues that beards evoke with regards to the everyday performance of masculinity.

-I teach literature and literary theory courses at BA and MA level.
-I also supervise BA and MA theses on a range of topics connected to British, Irish, and American literatures.
+I teach American Literature, Contemporary Literature, and Literary Theory courses at BA and MA level.
+I also supervise BA and MA theses on a range of topics connected to British, Irish, American, and Global Literatures.
+Recent successful theses have included ecomasculinities in the writing of John Williams, representations of trauma in contemporary Irish literature, and hegemonic masculinity and religion in contemporary African Literature.

 Journal articles and book chapters

-• “The Periodical and the Flâneur in Early American Writing.”
+• “The Periodical and the Flâneur in Early New York Writing.”
 New York: A Literary History.
 Ed.
 Ross Wilson.
 Cambridge University Press, 2020, 165-179.

 • “Writing Men on the Margins: Joseph Mitchell, Masculinity and the Flâneur in New York City."
 Literary Journalism Studies.
 Vol. 9 No. 2 (Fall 2017): 52-73.